bmark01/nate_site/faqs.md

 | Standard Plan | 5,000             | 7              | 6                        |
 | Advanced Plan | 10,000            | 14             | 16                       |

+- **Number of User Interactions:** Choose a plan based on the estimated number of daily customer interactions.
+Plans offer 500, 1,000, 2,000, 3,000, 5,000, or 10,000 user interactions.
 **Note:** Choose a plan based on the estimated number of daily customer interactions.
 Plans offer 500, 1,000, 2,000, 3,000, 5,000, or 10,000 user interactions.

 - **Included Marketing Apps and Advanced Marketing Tools:**